Performance measures for the two-node queue with finite buffers: Conclusion

 \section{Conclusion}

 { }

-In this paper, we presented a generalized approximation scheme for a two-node queue with finite buffers that establishes error bounds for a large class of performance measures.
+In this paper, we presented a general approximation scheme for a two-node queue with finite buffers at either one or both queues, which establishes error bounds for a large class of performance measures.
 Our work is an extension of the linear programming approach developed in~\cite{goseling2014linear} to approximate performance measures of random walks in the quarter-plane.

-We applied our approximation scheme to obtain bounds for performance measures of a tandem queue with finite buffers and some variants of this model.
-Then, we applied our approximation scheme to a coupled-queue with processor sharing and finite buffers.
+We first developed an approximation scheme for a two-node queue with finite buffers at both queues.
+We then applied this approximation scheme to obtain bounds for performance measures of a tandem queue in which both buffers are finite and some variants of this model.
+We also extended the approximation scheme to deal with a two-node queue with finite buffers at only one queue.
+We applied our approximation scheme to a coupled-queue with finite buffers at one queue.
 The approximation scheme gives tight bounds for various performance measures, like the blocking probability and the average number of jobs at node $1$.
+We also obtain error bounds for the blocking probabilities when the size of the buffers in one dimension is really large.

+To summarize, the complexity for solving a system of linear equations is at least $O(L_1^2)$ and the variations of matrix geometric method share a complexity of $O(L_1^3)$.
+Therefore, when $L_1$ is large, our approach, of which the complexity is a constant in $L_1$, acts as a promising alternative to finding the invariant measures.